Extremelyd1/minecraft-bingo/README.md

 ## World generation
 The plugin offers the ability to pre-generate worlds to reduce chunk generation lag during gameplay.
-This feature currently is only functional on [Paper](https://papermc.io/) (a different minecraft server).
+This feature currently is only functional on [Paper](https://papermc.io/) (a different minecraft server implementation).
 The following command can be used to manage this:
 - `/generate start <numWorlds>` Start pre-generating worlds and storing them in zip format
 - `/generate stop` Stop pre-generating worlds